open-telemetry/opentelemetry-specification/specification/logs/supplementary-guidelines.md

 to be included even when log records are emitted asynchronously, which can otherwise lead the Context to be incorrect.

-TODO: clarify how works or doesn't work when the log statement call site and the log appender are executed on different threads.

 #### Explicit Context Injection

 In order for `TraceContext` to be recorded in `LogRecord`s in languages where